 Course Length: 6hrs (1 day)

-In business writing, the language is concrete, the point of view is clear, and the points are well expressed.
-Good writing is hard work, and even the best writers get discouraged.
+In business writing, the language is concise, the point of view is clear, and the points are well expressed.
+Good writing is work, and even the best writers get discouraged.
 However, with practice you can feel more confident about your own writing.
-This workshop will give participants the tools to become better writers.
+This workshop will give participants the tools to become better writers and better communicators.

 - The value of good written communication.

-- How to write and proofread your work so it is clear, concise, complete, and correct.
+- The importance of writing and proofreading your work so it is clear, concise, complete, correct, and courteous.

-Participants will discuss the four C's of writing: clear, concise, complete, and correct.
-Participants will practice each C through writing exercises.
+Participants will discuss the first four C's of writing: clear, concise, complete, and correct.
+This session includes the why and the how of the individual components of good writing.
+Participants will practice each C through writing exercises to confirm understanding.

 Active and Passive Voice